buffermint/landing-blog/source/_posts/how-ai-and-machine-learning-is-changing-the-saas-space.blade.md

 ---
 The SaaS space is about to change forever.
 Artificial intelligence and machine learning are leading the way, and they’re going to revolutionize everything we know about SaaS, micro-SaaS, or software in general.

 It might sound like science fiction, but AI is already in use by some of the biggest companies in the industry: Microsoft, Google, Amazon, to name a few.
-Jump to see how AI is empowering SaaS companies.

 It’s only a matter of time before every company has turned on their AI systems and let them take over part or all of their workload.